Skip to content

 Cost today: $0.42 (3 tasks)

 This is the default view.
 It answers the most common question: "what state is my agent in right now?"
+For deeper inspection of decisions and judgment, see openkoi reflect today and openkoi trust show.

 Verbose Status